 The Arc’teryx Cerium LT Hoody blurs the line between ultralight and warmth in a cross-section that provides a nice balance.
 For comparison, the Feathered Friends Eos weighs 10.6 ounces, and the Patagonia Down Sweater Hoody weighs 15.1 ounces.
 The Cerium weighs 10.8 ounces, making it a little heavier on the ultralight spectrum, but it’s not an anvil by any means.

 Arc’teryx is well known for its high-quality materials and construction.
 It’s no surprise to find that in the Cerium LT.
 Stitching, cut, materials, and finishes are all top-notch.
-When I first tried out the jacket, the quality was apparent, and it looks like a premium jacket.
-The shell is rated 10-D which makes for an incredibly light outer layer.
+When I first tried out the jacket, the quality was apparent, and it looked like a premium jacket.
+The shell is rated 10-D, which makes for an incredibly light outer layer.

 Fit of the Arc’teryx Cerium LT